eahenle/PackageExample.jl/README.md

 ![](step_one.png)

 Now you should have a `Project.toml` file.
-Add the name and UUID for your package, like so:
+Add the name and UUID for your package in this file, like so:

 ```
 name = "PackageExample"